wnaspy/CVE/README.md

 # CVE
-CVE Found when im in CyRadar and Zlick3r
+Some CVEs Found when im in CyRadar and Zlick3r